xioto/supremo-hot-chocolate/README.md

 **Hot Chocolate -**

-150ml of Milk

-75ml of Heavy Cream

-75ml of Evaporated Milk

-**OR**

-300ml of Milk
+600ml of Milk

 **THEN**

-3/4 Pinches of Cinnamon
+1/2 teaspoon of Cinnamon

-1/2 Pinches of Ground Nutmeg
+1/4 teaspoon of Ground Nutmeg

-40g?
-Chocolate (non-baking, potentially bourneville chocolate equivalent to roughly 7 squares around 50-60)
+40g Chocolate

 1 tbsp of Cocoa Powder